-2017 LCA CONFERENCE CALL FOR PROGRAMS
+2024 LCA CONFERENCE CALL FOR PROGRAMS

-The Louisiana Counseling Association invites you to submit a presentation proposal for the 2017 LCA Conference
+On behalf of the Louisiana Counseling Association, President Dr. Vicki Guilbeau (7/1/2024-6/30/2025) invites you to submit a presentation proposal for the 2024 LCA Conference in Lake Charles.
+Deadline for proposals: March 15, 2024.

 - Intermediate: Session participants need basic or very little knowledge of content area.
 These workshops are for participants who want to expand their knowledge, foundation and skills.

 - Advanced: Session participants should have substantial knowledge and experience in content area; these workshops are for participants who have had years of experience in content areas such as in therapeutic practice or research.

 - Persons in all areas of the counseling profession are invited to submit a program proposal.